 - UX Strategy, aka "What's my problem diagnosis, what's our guiding policy, and what are our concrete steps for action"

 - Interaction design, aka "How should our site behave when people click on things"

 - Presenting / teaching / speaking, aka "How do I present ideas in a way that it really hits home for the audience"

 Strengths (skills I acquired)

 - Visual design, aka "How do we make this site look really hot"

-- UX Research, aka "Gather qualitative and quantitative data about what people do and want"
+- UX Research, aka "Gather data about what our customers do and want"

 - Marketing, aka "How do we make more people aware of what we have to offer"